 Chicken Drumsticks on a George Foreman Grill Recipe

 I was a little skeptical about grilling chicken drumsticks in their raw form on a George Foreman contact grill.
-The reason for this is because drums are thick and meaty at one end and a slim and boney at the other.
+The reason for this is that drums are thick and meaty at one end and slim and bony at the other.
 I was worried they wouldn’t cook evenly or all the way through.

 • 4 chicken drumsticks